cbedroid/TezCrypt/README.md

 #To decrypt file and filename (overwrite infile, and convert filename back to original name)
 $ tezcrypt `infile.txt` -d -a  -k "mysecretkey"

-# If key(-k) not passed, user will be prompt for password
+# If argument "-k" not passed,then user will be prompt to enter password